-Why you need to know the meaning of Google Home LED lights?
+Why do you need to know the meaning of Google Home LED lights?

 So, as an owner of Google Home, you should know the meaning of Google Home LED lights.

-The LED lights works differently when you set up Google Home, or when you use Google Assistant.
+The LED lights work differently when you set up Google Home, or when you use Google Assistant.

 This guide will explain to you the meaning of Google Home LED lights in setup stage, in standby mode, or in Google Assistant mode.

 This guide is for Google Home only.
 For Google Home Mini and Google Home Max, please check this guide for the meaning of LED lights in Home Mini and Max.

 Meaning of Google Home LED lights when Google Home is in standby mode

 1. Boot up